zaid-devel/Learning_React/01/Readme.md

 --> Learn Once, Write Aywhere

-# React is the most popular, powerfull front-end library developed and sponsored by Facebook.
+React is the most popular, powerfull front-end library developed and sponsored by Facebook.

-# A component is a piece of UI that has it's own logic and appearance.
+A component is a piece of UI that has it's own logic and appearance.
 A component can be small as a button or large as entire page.

-- Exercise 1: Rendering Multiple Components and Nesting Components
+# Exercise 1: Rendering Multiple Components and Nesting Components

 In this exercise, we will learn how to create multiple components and render one component inside another.

 _| Step 1: Create a Header Component_  1.
 Create a new file called Header.jsx.
 2. Inside this file, create a functional component named Header.
 3. The Header component should return a <header> relement with the following:
-_ A <h1> element with the text "Welcome to my Website!"
+_ '<h1>' element with the text "Welcome to my Website!"
-_ A <nav> element containing three links (<a>) with the text "Home", "About", and "Contact".
+_ <nav> element containing three links (<a>) with the text "Home", "About", and "Contact".

 _| Step 2: Create a Footer Component_ 1.
 Create a new file called Footer.jsx.
 2. Inside this file, create a functional component named Footer.
 3. The Footer component should return a <footer> element with a <p> containing the text "@ 2024 My Website"